 We’re going to look at the differences between Dutch-process and Natural cocoa powder, including how to substitute one for the other.
 Let’s start by getting to know cocoa powder first.

 Cocoa beans are the fruit of the Theobroma Cacao tree, a rainforest crop that only grows in the “cocoa belt”.
 This limited geographic region is a narrow band running 20 degrees north and south of the equator.
 Nearly 70% of the world's cocoa is grown in West Africa (Ghana and Cote d'Ivoire), but other countries include Indonesia, Nigeria, Brazil, Ecuador, Mexico, Peru, and the Dominican Republic.

-Once cocoa beans have been harvested, fermented, dried, and roasted, the beans are then winnowed and cracked into pieces called “nibs”.
-Nibs are ground into a thick, fatty paste (called "cocoa liquor", “cocoa solids”, or "cocoa mass") and is 100% unsweetened chocolate.
+Cocoa pods must be harvested by hand, one at a time, by farmers using sharp machetes.
+Cocoa pods are split open and the cocoa beans inside are fermented to build the flavour profile.
+After that, the beans are dried and roasted, then winnowed and cracked into pieces called “nibs”.
+Nibs are ground into a thick, fatty paste (called "cocoa mass", "cocoa liquor", or “cocoa solids” ) which is 100% unsweetened chocolate.

 To make cocoa powder, the cocoa solids are placed in a hydraulic cocoa press.
 Under intense pressure, this machine squishes out and separates the cocoa fat (called "cocoa butter") from the dry and crumbly cocoa powder (called "cocoa cake").